-Back to school it is for the Delaney + Associates (D+A) training team, as we prepare for our busiest training season ever.
+Back to school it is for the Engage Delaney (D+A) training team, as we prepare for our busiest training season ever.
 It’s interesting that just in the last few days, I’ve noticed customer service training for Tim Hortons’ staff, driver training for city bus drivers, and advanced care training for paramedics – of course, I also see all the registrations for our engagement and facilitation courses.

 The importance of job-related training to the prosperity, well-being and safety of organizations and communities really hit home.
 The positive feedback from our participants and solid results for our clients tell us we are making a difference, in our little corner of the world.
 All the best to learners – young and old – everywhere!